pegvin/termrec/README.md

 # termrec
-Terminal recorder written in c
+pronounced *turmeric*, Termrec is a fast & tiny terminal session recorder written in c

 ---
 ## Features